 Honors and Awards

-Under his tenure, the Husker men's and women's teams have combined for 11 national titles in the past 18 years.
-The Nebraska women's bowling program won national championships in 1991, 1995, 1997, 1999, 2001, 2004, 2005, 2009 and 2013 while the men's program captured national titles in 1990 and 1996.
+During his tenure, the Husker men's and women's teams have combined for 12 national titles in the past 26 years.
+The Nebraska women's bowling program won national championships in 1991, 1995, 1997, 1999, 2001, 2004, 2005, 2009, 2013 and 2015, while the men's program captured national titles in 1990 and 1996.

-He coached five bowlers who have been tabbed as the National Tenpin Coaches Association Collegiate Player of the Year, including Kim (Berke) Straub (1992), Diandra (Hyman) Asbaty (2000), Pluhowsky (2001, 2004, 2005), Lindsay Baker (2006) and Burgoyne (2007).
-Straub has also coached four bowlers to NTCA Rookie-of-the-Year honors, including former bowlers Berke, Pluhowsky, Baker, and 2009-10 senior Leuthold.
+Straub has coached seven bowlers who have been tabbed for a total of nine NTCA Collegiate Player-of-the-Year awards, including Kim (Berke) Straub (1992), Diandra (Hyman) Asbaty (2000), Pluhowsky (2001, 2004, 2005), Lindsay Baker (2006), Burgoyne (2007), Leuthold (2010) and most recently Kuhlkin in 2015.
+Straub has also coached four bowlers to NTCA Rookie-of-the-Year honors, including Berke (1989), Pluhowsky (2001), Baker (2005) and Leuthold (2007).

 Straub's bowling history goes far beyond the University of Nebraska.
 A Lincoln native, Straub had an illustrious professional career, both locally and nationally.
-A member of the Nebraska Hall of Fame, Omaha Hall of Fame and the Lincoln Hall of Fame, Straub has gained more honors and titles than any other bowler from the state of Nebraska.
-His numerous local, state and national titles give proof that his success as a bowler and coach are mirrored by the personal success of his bowlers.
+A member of the Nebraska Bowling Hall of Fame, Omaha Bowling Hall of Fame and the Lincoln Bowling Hall of Fame, Straub has gained more honors and titles than any other bowler from the state of Nebraska.
+His numerous local, state and national titles give proof that his success as a bowler and coach are mirrored by the success of his bowlers.

 Straub graduated from Kensington University with a bachelor's degree in business administration.
 He and his wife Kim, a former four-time All-American and 1992 National Collegiate Bowler of the Year, have one daughter, current Husker bowler Meghan.